 Two of the most useful items are:

-- Emergency Position Indicating Radio Beacon, which transmits the boats location to emergency responders and can summon help quickly regardless of a boater’s location.
+- Emergency Position Indicating Radio Beacon, which transmits the location of the boat to emergency responders and can summon help quickly regardless of a boater’s location.

 In addition to radio beacons, there are also personal locator beacons that boaters can buy to put on their person instead of their boat.
 That way, if something happens and a boater is left away from the boat, they can be found in the water in the event of an emergency.
 These aren’t must-have items for your boat, but they certainly are worth looking into if you really want to make sure that you are safe on the water.